pulumi/pulumi-hugo/themes/default/content/blog/pulumi-watch-mode-with-rust/index.md

 [watchexec](https://github.com/watchexec/watchexec) CLI.
 All-in, this worked out to just over 100 lines of code to maintain on top of the actively maintained watchexec libraries, with a similarly small patch to the Pulumi CLI.
 And importantly, building the binary is a simple “cargo build” that the team can run on any platform.
+The
-That implementation lives at [github.com/pulumi/watchutil-rs](https://github.com/pulumi/watchutil-rs) and is packaged as pulumi-watch, a single-purpose binary that logs on stdout when files change.
+[watchutil-rs implementation](https://github.com/pulumi/watchutil-rs) lives in GitHub and is packaged as pulumi-watch, a single-purpose binary that logs on stdout when files change.

 Pulumi's mission is to enable everyone to apply the best programming languages and tools to